Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Machine-Learning-MLS-C01-Practice-Tests-Exams-Question/README.md

 - 🤩 Excitement to learn!
 - 0️⃣ Prior knowledge is required;
-- ✅ You can pass the Amazon Web Services Certified (AWS Certified) Machine Learning (MLS-C01) Exam solely based on our Practice Tests Exams.
+- ✅ You can pass the Amazon Web Services Certified (AWS Certified) Machine Learning Specialty (MLS-C01) Exam solely based on our Practice Tests Exams.

 ## Table of Contents